 New deaths from COVID-19 rose slightly to 65 in the past 24 hours, reaching a total of 6,156, Jahanpour said.

-Doubts have been cast over Iran's coronavirus figures by experts and officials both at home and abroad.
+Experts and officials have cast doubts over Iran’s coronavirus figures at home and abroad.

 Iran’s deputy health minister Iraj Harirchi warned that the fall in the number of infections could quickly reverse.